khoerch/twenty-questions/README.md

     - Added a FastAPI backend, but it's a very basic implementation.
 4. Implement the LLM integration for processing questions
     - Consider caching and rate limiting to avoid high costs
+    - Rate limiting was added
+    - Caching was added but not working currently.
+I should consider caching specific functions instead of endpoints.
 5. Create a daily answer system
+    - Added a daily answer system!
+    - A scheduler runs daily to generate a new answer
 6. Add local storage for maintaining game state